codepath/android_guides/Using-OkHttp.md

 ```java
 websocket.send("hello");
 ```

+Note that OkHttp handles all the work on a separate thread, so you don't have to worry about making Websocket calls on the main thread.

 If you need to close the connection properly, make sure to use a status code of 1000.
 See [this link](https://developer.mozilla.org/en-US/docs/Web/API/CloseEvent) for the different status codes.